Page title

 Regulation 10

-This regulation deals with the nomination of a ward under section 4.31(1B)(a) where a property is located in more than 1 ward.
-It provides the nomination of a ward is to be in a written noticed signed by the person who makes it and remains in force until the claim expires or is rejected.
+This regulation deals with the nomination of a ward under section 4.31(1B)(a) where a property is located in more than one ward.
+It provides that the nomination of a ward is to be in a written notice signed by the person who makes it and remains in force until the claim expires or is rejected.
 It likewise provides the ability for a person to withdraw their nomination of a ward and nominate a different ward.

 Regulation 11